MakeMeSenpai/the_damned/README.md

 ### Previous Updates:
 {Last Update: 10/19/20}
 - 0.2.1
     - The monster has been born!
-The Hero for now, will be chosen randomly until we get a character selection page going.
-You can now see and move your hero threwout the map... even tho it's pretty slow moving.
+The Hero, -for now- will be chosen randomly until we get a character selection page going.
+You can now see and move your character threwout the map... even though it's pretty slow moving.

 - 0.1.9
     - A house is displayed!
 And with that, the player can now loose the game if too many enemies get into collision with it.